djvill/APLS/doc/how-to-use/export-data.md

 Below the row heading is the match for the search highlighted in yellow, with the surrounding words displayed on both sides of the match (if there are surrounding words to display).
 Clicking the text of the match will take you directly to the location for that match in the transcript that contains it.

-If you search has more than 20 matches, the search results page will initially only display the first 20 matches.
+If you search has more than 20 matches, the <span class="apls-page">Search results</span> page will initially only display the first 20 matches.
 You can display more results by clicking the `n More Matches` or `n Remaining Matches` buttons at the bottom of the results list.

-### Exporting data from the search results page
+### Exporting data from the <span class="apls-page">Search results</span> page

 Once you have selected the match results and amount of context you're interested in, you can export your results as 4 different types of data:
 - [`.csv`](#csv-export)